Fundamental Tensor Operations for Large-Scale Data Analysis in Tensor Train Formats: Tensor decompositions

-Figure \ref{Fig:TT}(a),(b), and (c) show graphical representations for the TT format of a 4th order tensor.
+Figure \ref{Fig:TT}(a),(b), and (c) show tensor network diagrams for the TT decomposition of a 4th-order tensor.
 The left-orthogonalized or right-orthogonalized core tensors are represented by half-filled circles.
 For example, Figure \ref{Fig:TT}(a) shows that the three among the four core tensors have been left-orthogonalized.